gdm413229/swwmgz_m/README.md

 Octuples melee damage, doubles movement speed, quarters damage taken... and has the side effect of turning you into a screaming beast.

-Ragequit happens after 30 seconds, also cannot be toggled after activation.
+Ragequit happens after 30 seconds.

 ### Gravity suppressor, replaces Radsuit, Wings of Wrath, Boots of Speed